Rafii-Ayoub/Personal-data-storage/README.md

 Note: In such a context, the communication time between two nodes system or a system node and a user differ according to the users and concerned system nodes.
 For the sake of simplicity, we will consider that the time communication between two nodes ni, nj is constant, but different from time communication from another couple: neither, nk.

-## We will model this using data structure:
+## We will model this using data structures:
   * Nodes.
   * Arcs.
   * Trees.